Eastern Wu: Legacy

 Under the rule of Wu, the Yangtze River Delta region, regarded in early history as a barbaric "jungle", developed into one of the commercial, cultural, and political centres of China.
 The achievements of Wu in the south marked the coming of Chinese civilization to the farthest southern reaches of the empire.

-In 230, the island of Yizhou was reached by the Chinese during the Three Kingdoms period under the reign of Sun Quan.
-Contact with the native population and the dispatch of officials to an island named "Yizhou" (夷州) by the Wu navy might have been to Taiwan, but the location of Yizhou is open to dispute; some historians believe it was Taiwan, while others believe it was the Ryukyu Islands.
+In 230, the island of Yizhou (夷州) was reached by the Chinese during the Three Kingdoms period under the reign of Sun Quan, who dispatched officials to the island in an abortive atttempt to establish contact with the native population.
+The identification of Yizhou is open to dispute; some historians believe it was Taiwan, while others believe it was the Ryukyu Islands.
 Wu merchants also may have reached Southern Vietnam and Cambodia.
-Failed protection of Gongsun Yuan also was in existence when the latter rebelled against Wei.
-This was because of the waterway's difficulties.
+Eastern Wu also attempted to establish relations with the Liaodong state of Yan under Gongsun Yuan, but they were not able to rescue it when Cao Wei conquered it in 238 owing to the great distances over water.
 Such things cost Wu, and the achievements supposedly gained within Yizhou did not cover this problem and Sun Quan lost his vassal.

-Later on in the existence of Wu, the once great military was turned to an unimpressive one.
-It was most likely an easy task to take Hefei from Wei, but Wu could not do so.
+Eastern Wu had encountered stiff resistance from Cao Wei in Hefei.
 Since the 230s, this task was made harder due to the "New City", a heavily fortified castle built at Hefei by Wei.
-One of the greatest failures to accomplish something later on in Wu's reign was during 255 and during the last few years of the 250s.
-When Guanqiu Jian and Wen Qin rebelled against Wei, Wu promised to help the two in Shouchun (around present-day Shou County, Anhui).
+One of the greatest failures in Wu's later reign was during 255 and during the last few years of the 250s when Guanqiu Jian and Wen Qin rebelled against Wei.
+Wu promised to help the two in Shouchun (around present-day Shou County, Anhui).
 However, the Wu forces never made it in time before the rebellion was quashed by Sima Shi and the Wei forces.
 When Zhuge Dan launched a massive full-scale rebellion, the Wu forces suffered a great defeat as they lent a great quantity of manpower to Zhuge Dan's cause.
 Shouchun was quickly regained by Wei under Sima Zhao's command.

-During the conquest of Shu by Wei in 263, Wu could not fully lend support to their allies due to a revolt in Vietnam.
+Wu was also not able to come to Shu's aid during the conquest of Shu by Wei in 263 due to a revolt in Vietnam.

-The decline of Wu was long in existence since the death of Lu Xun in 245 and the death of Sun Quan in 252.
+The decline of Wu was made apparent after the death of Sun Quan in 252.
 Sun Quan's successors could do little for the empire.
-Zhuge Ke was assassinated by Sun Jun in 253 after a failed invasion of Hefei following the Wu victory over an invading Wei force at Dongxing.
-Ding Feng also ended up killing Sun Chen under orders from Sun Xiu.
 Corruption plagued Wu, which led to an easy conquest of Wu by the Jin dynasty in 280.